-Today the brewery proudly produces 10 regular ales and many seasonal and special ales which are sold to pubs and bottle outlets throughout the South East of England & East Anglia
+Today the brewery proudly produces 9 core beers all year round with many seasonal/special ales being sold to pubs and bottle outlets throughout the South East of England & East Anglia

-Wantsum Brewery takes its name from the Wantsum Channel, the watercourse seperating the Isle of Thanet and what was the mainland of the English county of Kent.
-During the time of King Henry VIII this channel was the mooring place of the King’s Fleet.
+Wantsum Brewery takes its name from the Wantsum Channel, the watercourse separating the Isle of Thanet and what was the mainland of the English county of Kent.
+During the time of King Henry VIII, this channel was the mooring place of the King’s Fleet.
 The brewery sits on what was one of the major tributaries to the Wantsum Channel.

 The channel was originally guarded by two forts, Reculver and Richborough.
-The iconic Wantsum crest was designed by local artist Tom Miles and is an adaption of the twin tureted Reculver tower.
+The iconic Wantsum crest was designed by local artist Tom Miles and is an adaption of the twin turreted Reculver tower.

 Wantsum Brewery was originally a 6 British barrel brewery that brewed 24 firkins a week.
 In 2012 it had grown to a 12 barrel brewery and the production has risen dramatically to 200 firkins a week.
 We use British barley and a variety of hops from around the world including, of course, the excellent hops from Kent.